EtherealDivine/indeX/README.md

    This tool requires you to enter a command with the path to subdomains (without https://).
 After the scan is complete, you can choose whether to display only the IPs of subdomains or not.
 By default, the tool displays both the subdomain name and IP.
 If you choose to display only the IPs, the host command scans the subdomains and saves the IPs in a file.
 Then, Nmap scans the IPs for live domains.
 If you choose not to display only the IPs, the tool displays both the subdomain name and IP.
 However, if you save the file, Nmap scan cannot be performed.
 ---------------------------------------------------------------------
-user inputs command with path to subdomains
+* User inputs command with path to subdomains.
-                    |
-                    |
-                    V
- host command scans subdomains and gets ips
+* Host command scans subdomains and gets IPs.
-                    |
-                    |
-                    V
-        file is saved(prefered file name)
-                    |
-                    |
-                    V
+* File is saved with a preferred file name.
-Nmap scans ips for open ports(top 100 ports but can be changed 1000)
+* Nmap scans IPs for open ports (top 100 ports but can be changed to 1000).